 Candidates must first apply for posted positions through Baystate's Career Opportunity website.
 See Application Criteria and Process

-Be a Full Partner on Our Health Care Team
+A Full Partner on Our Care Team

 Nurse residency graduates report enhanced self-confidence and feelings of competency, and a strengthened commitment to nursing.
 When you complete our program curriculum, you will have the knowledge and skills to:

 - Provide quality clinical leadership at the point of care

 - Incorporate research-based evidence linked to patient outcomes into the patient care experience

 - Prepare for clinical advancement

 Mentors and Peers Support Your Growth

 Our preceptors are the pillars of the nurse residency program—mentoring and guiding you, and setting you up for success.
 Watch how this nurse resident and her preceptor (at right) work together.